wiseman-timelord/Make-Windows-Gr8-Again/README.md

 - OpenHardwareMonitor is only safe to install, if somehow we can pre-configure to not show stats for drives, or will hang on shutdown with usbdrive plugged in.

 ### Development
-Additional Software has appeared in the Preview, must ensure all is covered, but there should be some more lines below.
-Its also looking like there will have to be sub-menus.
-Here is the further details on components...
+Here are some further details on components...
+- Need to install directx11, then copy xinput1_3.dll to xinput1_4.dll, in both system32 and wow64, to fix xinput1_4.dll errors.
 - Install of, KB2770917, KB2779768, KB2785094, KB2795944, which are critical for things to work more correctly with somewhat modern apps.
 Server 2012 had "KB27959442" built-in, while Windows 8 required it to be installed.
-- Install Python 3.9, using script from other completed project (but remove build tools part, as not working).
+- Install Python 3.9.6, using script from other completed project (but remove build tools part, as not working).
 - Install of Powershell limited to 4.0 on Win 8.
 Server 2012 is able to install [.NET Core 2.1.818](https://dotnet.microsoft.com/en-us/download/dotnet/2.1), and then [PowerShell Core 6.2.7](https://github.com/PowerShell/PowerShell/releases/download/v6.2.7/PowerShell-6.2.7-win-x64.msi) .
 - Install of, "Run here as Admin", "Open Command Prompt as Admin", "Add Recycle to Navigation Pane", "Take_Ownership", "Open Powershell Window here as Admin"
 - Addition of, `Desktop\Shutdown_Now` and `C\Destroy_All`, scripts for shutdown reinforcement and selective data erasure.
 - Install of, AMD or nVidia or Both.
 Still determening depth of features. could involve identifiers unlocking for certain drivers.
 There may be enhancements to do for hybrid nvidia/amd gpu setups.
 - Activation of "Testing Mode" will enable "Unsigned Drivers", hence, drivers are more likely to install correctly.
-- Win8 limited to .net 4.6.1, while server 2012 was .Net 4.8 (final).
-Deepseek said it was to do with server's lts aspect.
-It would be nice to be able to install 4.8 on both though, solve a lot of app issues.
+- Win8 limited to .net 4.6.1, while server 2012 was .Net 4.8 (final) through the core 2.1 update.
 - Delete default windows media including, pictures and movies, from all user/public directories.
 Server 2012 does not have such media.
 - Install K-Lite Codec Pack with options, minimal, regular, full, in sub-menu.
 - Disable relevant components, then Remove Airplane Mode + traces, while not breaking mobile internet support.
 Server 2012 does NOT have, airplane mode.
 - Disable themes.
 Redirect default starting theme to being Classic (as it always boots with aero, that then unloads for classic).
 Remove Aero + Traces.
 - Enable Firewall and Install of Windows Firewall Control.
 The firewall already present gets some buffout. (try find latest compatible version)
 - Install rainmeter for powershell with plugin enhancement desktop stats, with simple re-programability through AI.
-- Install old version of Driver Booster 8.
-Its auto-installer seems windows 8 unsupported.
-It will try to update without the user's concent.
 - Install of best version of vulkan_sdk, for windows 8 its 1.1 and for server 2012 its 1.3.
 Hard to find 1.1.
 1.0 is out there but no direct link.
 - Win8 will require optional Defender remove, while 2012 already has this removed.
 - Install Last Monthly rollup updates Windows8/[Server2012](https://www.catalog.update.microsoft.com/Search.aspx?q=KB5029295) (from just before they broke startisback) + Insert [TLS 1.2/1.3](https://manage.accuwebhosting.com/knowledgebase/3578/How-to-enable-TLS-1.2-on-Windows-2012-Server.html) into registry + [Update Root Certificates](https://github.com/asheroto/UpdateRootCertificates/releases/tag/4.0.0)

 ### Considerations
 - Windows - Windows, 8 and 2012, both build 9200 (the final builds before 8.1/2012R2 Beta).